miyosuda/unreal/README.md

 ```
 bazel run //unreal:train --define headless=glx
 ```
-`headlesss=glx` uses GPU rendering and it requires display not to sleep.
+`--define headlesss=glx` uses GPU rendering and it requires display not to sleep.
 (We need to disable display sleep.)

 If you have any trouble with GPU rendering, please use software rendering with `--define headless=osmesa` option.